 In the shared course directory, I've put my own implementation of a a program that reads in a maze and writes it back out again (with a little extra info).
-You should have already looked at that and made some notes about what parts seem less familiar.
+Hopefully, you got a chance to check it out and made some notes about what parts seem less familiar.
 I'll talk through a few of those in lab today, and more in class tomorrow.